 Premiums are payable either yearly, half-yearly, quarterly or monthly.
-A frequency discount of approximately 4.75 per cent applies to yearly premiums.
+Where premiums are paid more frequently than yearly, a frequency loading will be applied.
 Premiums may be paid by:

 - direct debit;

 - credit card (MasterCard or Visa);

-- cheque (for quarterly, half-yearly and yearly payments only); or
+- cheque (for half-yearly and yearly payments only); or

 - BPAY® (Biller Code: 7955).